 6.1 General.
-Before a laser is used, the beam intensity profile and alignment shall be determined, the appropriate beam stop materials shall be in place, and the facility, control measures, safety, and training programs shall be established using ANSI Z136.1.
+Before a laser is used, the beam intensity profile and alignment shall be determined, the appropriate beam stop materials shall be in place, and the facility, control measures, safety, and training programs shall be established, using ANSI Z136.1, Safe Use of Lasers.